 Macau – $22-35

+Update: Now appears to be sold through the website Pupacasa at a new URL.
+I haven’t ordered from them lately but they appear to have maintained similar quality.
 The fiber seems dry and a bit lower quality compared to Korean-made wigs like Leeke and Crobi.
 Lullaby Poem’s materials seem almost the same as Licht wigs.
 The style quality varies, with some wigs needing style touch-ups on arrival.
 Head caps are light-colored and they offer some unique colors and styles.
-Cheaper shipping options available.

 Korea – $23

 Styling isn’t the best, but good materials and always has light-colored wig caps to my knowledge.
 It appears they no longer offer wig pre-orders for more styles and colors.
-Offers cheaper shipping.
+EMS shipping only.

 USA – $36-42

 Dollfie Dream size fits nicely but the non-HRF fiber and styling are low quality for the price.
 SD size fits with a head cap.
 Dark wig caps will stain.
-Only ships to North America, cheaper shipping options available.
+Volks USA only ships to North America, cheaper shipping options available.

 Volks International serves USA and the rest of the globe, but only offers EMS shipping.
-Beware of fees for paying via PayPal.
+As of December 2019, Volks International accepts Paypal again but may charge additional ‘commission’ or ‘handling’ fees.

-Doll Point in Tokyo is the exclusive seller for ‘Dream Wig’ for DD, which are made of HRF fiber and sell for 4000 yen.
+Doll Point in Tokyo (and possibly the Osaka location now too) is the exclusive seller for ‘Dream Wig’ for DD, which are made of HRF fiber and sell for 4000 yen.
 You can sometimes find these in second-hand shops like Mandarake and Dollyteria.

 Shopping with a Proxy Service